nwpointer/three-landscape/README.md

 ## Contributing

 In lieu of a formal style guide, take care to maintain the existing coding style.
 Please Lint and test your code before submitting.

+## License

+MIT License does not apply to any of the image files in the examples directory